hd77alu/wildfire-sentinel-mlops/README.md

 ## Project Overview
 This project, Wildfire-Sentinel, is a scalable, containerized MLOps pipeline for real-time wildfire detection from satellite imagery, built with FastAPI, Streamlit, MobileNet, and Docker Compose.

-- You can access demo video from [here.](https://somup.com/cOiUVmVngAd)
+- You can access the demo video from [here.](https://somup.com/cOiUVmVngAd)

 ## Table of Content